 - Diet plays a role in your microbiome.
 One study in mice found that animals that consume lactose (a sugar that’s naturally found in milk and dairy products) have higher levels of the harmful bacteria Enterococcus in their guts, which resulted in an increased risk of GVHD.

-- We are studying currently whether fecal microbiota transplants may help patients who have received bone marrow transplants.
+- MSK researchers are studying currently whether fecal microbiota transplants may help patients who have received bone marrow transplants.

 Besides antibiotics, do other medications also affect the gut microbiome?